thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ## Observed Behavior:

-Traffic goes: Access → wrong core → back across port-channel
+- Traffic goes: Access → wrong core → back across port-channel

-The inefficient traffic flow cannot be seen using traceroute because the poor traffic design is happening at layer 2 STP before layer 3 even begins.
+- The inefficient traffic flow cannot be seen using traceroute because the poor traffic design is happening at layer 2 STP before layer 3 even begins.
 The traffic from access layer is still getting to it's destination due to redundancy, but we wouldn't want this happening in a production network.

-Simply put, all access layer frame traffic flow is traversing the LAN getting sent to SW1 because it is the STP root switch.
+- Simply put, all access layer frame traffic flow is traversing the LAN getting sent to SW1 because it is the STP root switch.
 Thus there is unnecessary layer 2 hops for the frames to be taking, creating unneeded consumption of network utilization and processing.

-## Clean mental analogy:

-Think of it like this...
+- Think of it like this...

 HSRP = who answers the door
 <br>STP = which road you take to get to the house